War crimes in the Tigray war: Axum

-Witnesses and survivors, including refugees in Sudan, reported that the Eritrean Defence Forces carried out a massacre in Axum that killed between 100–800 civilians in late November 2020.
+Witnesses and survivors, including refugees in Sudan, reported that the Eritrean Defence Forces carried out a massacre in Axum that killed between 100 and 800 civilians in late November 2020.
 These reports have been corroborated by a number of news agencies and human rights organizations.
 The Eritrean government denied these allegations, and expressed anger at Amnesty International's report on the massacre, claiming it was "transparently unprofessional" and "politically motivated," accusing Amnesty of fabricating evidence.

 A witness to the first part of the Axum massacre stated that the EDF soldiers had been ordered to kill all Tigrayan males older than four years old.
 Alem Berhe, who was in Mekelle on 3 November, on the evening of which the Northern Command attacks occurred, escaped to Addis Ababa after two months.
 Alem stated that the EDF's orders were "to exterminate you [Tigrayans] – all of you" above the age of seven years.
 Another witness described the limit as either "any male over the age of 14" or "those who 'pee against the wall.'"

 Debre Abbay

 In February 2021, footage surfaced on the internet showing what appeared to be the aftermath of a massacre, roughly geolocated near the Debre Abbay monastery.
-The videos featured multiple people wearing Ethiopian army uniforms speaking Amharic, with one noted as saying "you should have finished off the survivors."
-The video's authenticity was verified by multiple news outlets as genuine,with total estimates of dead civilians ranging from between 30 and 40.
+The videos (dated 5 January 2021) featured multiple people wearing Ethiopian army uniforms and speaking Amharic, with one noted as saying "you should have finished off the survivors."
+The video's authenticity was verified by multiple news outlets as genuine, with total estimates of dead civilians ranging from between 30 and 40.
 The Daily Telegraph described the full video as "too graphic to publish."

+Mahbere Dego

+In early March 2021 (and again in June that same year), graphic video clips surfaced of a massacre taking place in Mahbere Dego, Tigray.
+Soldiers in ENDF uniforms were recorded rounding up a group of unarmed men in civilian clothing, "shooting them at point-blank range", and tossing their bodies off of a nearby cliff.
+Investigations by CNN World and BBC Africa Eye (in collaboration with Bellingcat and Newsy) judged the footage to be authentic.

+Amharic-language conversations can be heard in the footage, with one voice saying "I wish we could pour gas over them and burn them"; another voice can be heard saying "This is the end of woyane […] we don't show mercy."

-By the TDF and allied forces
+Massacres by the TDF and allied forces

 Chenna and Kobo

 In early September 2021, the Tigray Defense Forces were accused of extrajudicially killing 120–200 villagers in Chenna Teklehaymanot and 600 residents of Kobo district in the Amhara Region.
 In both incidents, residents said that Tigrayan forces had killed villagers who had resisted looting.
 On 9 December 2021, Human Rights Watch published a report in which residents described witnessing Tigrayan forces summarily execute dozens of civilians in the village of Chenna and the town of Kobo between 31 August and 9 September 2021.